potassco/clingraph/docs/clingraph/console.rst

   - ``dot``: Generates the graphviz objects and prints the source DOT language
   - ``render``: Generates the graphviz objects and renders the images
   - ``tex``: Generates the graphviz objects and prints the latex code
-  - ``animate``: Generates the graphviz objects and creates a an animation in gif format
+  - ``animate``: Generates the graphviz objects and creates an animation in gif format

 Consider the file `example2.lp <https://github.com/potassco/clingraph/blob/master/examples/doc/example2/example2.lp>`_